XPRNetwork/grant-framework/applications/SoonMarketReimagined.md

 Areas(\*) we will take in consideration:

 *  NFT Launchpad & Creator Tools (depending on the ecosystem state of these)

-*   NFT Bridge
+*  NFT Bridge integration
 *  Soony
 *  Whitelabeling of Soon.Market
 *  Mobile App
 *  Establish a DAO to govern AtomicAssets / AtomicMarket contracts

 Of course we will expand marketing activities once we have taken Soon.Market to the next level.